adonisjs/v5-docs/content/guides/fundamentals/application.md

 The application module of AdonisJS is responsible for booting the app in different known environments.

-When you start the HTTP server from the `server.ts` file or by running the `node ace serve` command, the application is booted for the **web** environment.
+When you start the HTTP server from the `server.ts` file or run the `node ace serve` command, the application is booted for the **web** environment.

 Whereas running the `node ace repl` command boots the application in the **repl** environment.
-All other commands boots the application in the **console** environment.
+All other commands boot the application in the **console** environment.

 The environment of the application plays an essential role in deciding which actions to perform.
 For example, The **web** environment does not register or boot the ace providers.

 You can access the current environment of the application using the `environment` property.
 Following is the list of known application environments.

-- `web` environment refers to the process started for HTTP server.
+- `web` environment refers to the process started for the HTTP server.
-- `console` environment refers to the ace commands except the repl command.
+- `console` environment refers to the ace commands except for the repl command.
 - `repl` environment refers to the process started using node ace repl command.
-- `test` environment is reserved for the future, when AdonisJS will have the inbuilt test runner.
+- `test` environment is reserved for the future when AdonisJS will have the inbuilt test runner.

 ```ts
 import Application from '@ioc:Adonis/Core/Application'